The Last Enemy (autobiography): Background

 Hillary joined the Royal Air Force at the start of the Second World War as a university undergraduate.
 Its text details his experiences as a Spitfire pilot during the Battle of Britain, during which he was shot down in action, sustaining severe injuries.

 He wrote the book in New York City whilst still recuperating from his wounds during a propaganda publicity tour in the United States in 1941 organized by the British Government to attempt to raise support for the Allied cause and the U.S.A.'s entry into the war.
 However, he was not allowed to appear in public personally, owing to concerns that his severely facially scarred appearance might prove counter-productive, and his work was confined to newspaper interviews and radio broadcasts.

-Hillary was killed in his 24th year whilst piloting an aircraft in a training accident in 1943.
+Hillary was killed aged 23 whilst piloting an aircraft in a training accident in 1943.

 Publication history

 The book was first published in 1942 under the US title Falling Through Space, with a cover showing an airman plummeting through the sky.
 For the British publication the title was amended to The Last Enemy, taken from (I Corinthians 15:26, "The last enemy that shall be destroyed is death".

+A Dutch translation was published in 1958 under the title De laatste vijand.